Marsphw/Numerical_Analysis/Theoretical_Problem/README.md

-# Chapter1: Theoretical Problems
+# Theoretical Problems

-This is the theoretical problems section of Chapter 1.
+This is the theoretical problems section of course.

+## Chapter 1

 In this part, you can get my report by ```make report```.